petergarnaes/Madklub-website/README.md

 warn you your server side rendering is misbehaving, but don't worry!
 Just re-bundle the server.

+### Differences from production

+In order for hot module reloading to work, all of the app has to be loaded synchronously.
+This means we do the same sync/async swap as we do to make the server render async components.
+No code splitting at all.

+As for css, we use the css loader which loads css through javascript.
+This makes sure css is loaded on HMR.
+In development it is not bundled and sent separately, as we do in production.

 ## Project structure

 Mostly clear...
 This is so far: